 Practice the techniques you learned in childbirth class to control your breathing and your urge to push.

 Keep in mind, even if you do these things, you may still need an episiotomy.
 Your doctor or midwife will decide if you should have one based on what happens during your labor.

 Kilpatrick S, Garrison E. Normal labor and delivery.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Gabbe: Ostetrics: Normal and Problem Pregnancies.
 6th ed.
-Philadelphia, PA: Saunders Elsevier; 2012: chap 13.
+Philadelphia, PA: Elsevier Saunders; 2012: chap 13.

 Cynthia D. White, MD, Fellow American College of Obstetricians and Gynecologists, Group Health Cooperative, Bellevue, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.